HR Data Insights Dashboard

 The dataset can be found and downloaded for your reference on Kaggle

-Tools Used for this Project: Power Pivot, Data Modeling, Power Query, DAX, Slicers, and the Built-in Charts of Microsoft Excel
+Tools Used for this Project: Power Pivot, Data Modeling, Power Query, Slicers, and the Built-in Charts of Microsoft Excel

 Data Preparation

 I modified the dataset to suit my needs.
-Instead of loading it all at once in power query, I divided it into four parts and added some categorization.
+Instead of loading it all at once in Power Query, I divided it into four parts and added some categorization.
 For example, the Department dataset has two columns: Department ID and Department.
 The Manager dataset includes Manager ID and Manager columns, and the Position dataset contains Position ID and Position columns.
 These are my dimension tables.

 Now, for the fact table, I downloaded the HR dataset and cleaned and organized the data using the Power Query editor.